NativeScript/NativeScript-NEXT-Workshop/labs/Lab-3/readme.md

 It is up to you now to go around the project and experiment with Analytics.
 Try to look for other opportunities within this project to track features or exceptions.

-You can also check the final project to see other places where we added Analytics tracking.
+You can also check **app/components/home/home.js** and **app/components/create-template/create-template.js** and look for commented out code with analyticsMonitor.

 ## Resource List